ProjectEvergreen/greenwood/www/pages/docs/index.md

 - `npm start` - to fire up the local dev server

 ### Sections
-- [Component Model](/docs/component-model/): Examples of using custom elements in Greenwod.
+- [Component Model](/docs/component-model/): Examples of using custom elements in Greenwood.
 - [Configuration](/docs/configuration/): Available configuration options for the Greenwood CLI.
 - [Front Matter](/docs/front-matter/): Page level configurations through page markdown.
-- [Markdown](/docs/markdown/): Using markdown and related authoring capabiliies supported by Greenwood.
+- [Markdown](/docs/markdown/): Using markdown and related authoring capabilities supported by Greenwood.
 - [Styles and Assets](/docs/css-and-images/): How to style and theme your project with CSS.
 - [Templates](/docs/layouts/): Controlling the layout of your pages.
 - [Tech Stack](/docs/tech-stack/): What's under the hood.